Cornish language: Revived Cornish

 The revival entered a period of factionalism and public disputes, with each orthography attempting to push the others aside.
 By the time that Cornish was recognised by the UK government under the European Charter for Regional or Minority Languages in 2002, it had become recognised that the existence of multiple orthographies was unsustainable with regards to using the language in education and public life, as none had achieved a wide consensus.
 A process of unification was set about which resulted in the creation of the public-body Cornish Language Partnership in 2005 and agreement on a Standard Written Form in 2008.
 In 2010 a new milestone was reached when UNESCO altered its classification of Cornish, stating that its previous label of "extinct" was no longer accurate.

 Geographic distribution and number of speakers

-Speakers of Cornish reside primarily in Cornwall, which has a population of 563,600 (2017 estimate).
-There are also some speakers living outside Cornwall, particularly in the countries of the Cornish diaspora, as well as in other Celtic nations.
 Estimates of the number of Cornish speakers vary according to the definition of a speaker, and is difficult to determine accurately due to the individualised nature of language take-up.
 Nevertheless, there is recognition that the number of Cornish speakers is growing.
 From before the 1980s to the end of the 20th century there was a sixfold increase in the number of speakers to around 300.
 One figure for the number of people who know a few basic words, such as knowing that "Kernow" means "Cornwall", was 300,000; the same survey gave the number of people able to have simple conversations as 3,000.